How Do I

 This can be both easy and effortless with the right help, all you have to do is call 888-404-4242.
 It is worth your time to understand your options and the amount of cash you could be getting.

 What you are looking for is a factoring company, also known as buyers of structured settlements to help you.
+Knowing the real future value of your payments can help you get your money sooner.

 The way the process often works is your contract settlement is reviewed along with the reasons and circumstances why you need to liquidate your account.

 You are then given a free quote for what your structured settlement is worth in today's dollars and how much you'll get from it as a lump-sum payment.
+This process is often called "intend to purchase structured settlement."

 Once you decide to proceed, the agent can provide you with an instant cash advance, usually up to $2,000.00, also called a pre-settlement advance, to help you through any immediate financial needs while you get approval for the sale and receive your full payment.